weakpixel/terraform-provider-tfcli/README.md

 Note: The provider is tested on OSX and linux.
 I do not know if it works on Window, feedback is welcome.

+The provider is available in the [Terraform Registry](https://registry.terraform.io/providers/weakpixel/tfcli/0.0.8)

 ## Requirements

 -	[Terraform](https://www.terraform.io/downloads.html) >= 0.13.x